 The observations from the COR1 and the COR2 instruments of the Sun Earth Connection Coronal and Heliospheric Investigation (SECCHI) [Howard et al., 2008] suite on board the STEREO A and B spacecraft are used to learn about the evolutions of CMEs in the corona.
-The COR1 instruments observe the corona from 1.4-4.0 R_s and the COR2 instruments observe the corona from 2.5-15.0 R_s .
-In this paper, these observations were used to obtain the 3-D information of CME during its propagation in the corona.
+The COR1 instruments observe the corona from 1.4-4.0 $R_s$ and the COR2 instruments observe the corona from 2.5-15.0 $R_s$ .

+In this paper, these observations were used to obtain the 3-dimensional information of CME during its propagation in the corona.
 The observations from the SECCHI/EUVI and the Michelson Doppler Imager (MDI) on board SOHO [Brueckner et al., 1995] are used to identify the CMEs' source regions on the solar surface.

-To obtain the 3-D geometry and therefore the trajectory of a CME, the graduated cylindrical shell (GCS) model developed by Thernisien et al. [2006, 2009] was applied to both the projected two-dimensional images from the STEREO-A (STA) and the STEREO-B (STB) spacecraft.
+To obtain the 3-D geometry and therefore the trajectory of a CME, the Graduated Cylindrical Shell (GCS) model developed by Thernisien et al. [2006, 2009] was applied to both the projected twodimensional images from the STEREO-A (STA) and the STEREO-B (STB).
 In that model, CMEs are assumed to have a flux rope-like structure.
-The GCS model has nine free parameters (refer to Table 1 of Thernisien et al. [2006]).
-Six of them determine the CME's shape projected on the plane of the sky.
-These parameters, referred to as geometric parameters, are the longitude ' φ ' and latitude ' θ ', height 'h' (the height of the legs, or ' h_f ', the height of the leading edge), aspect ratio ' κ ', tilt angle ' γ ' with respect to the equator, and half angular width ' α ' between the flux rope legs.
-The other three parameters, specifying the electron density distribution at the shell, are the electron density factor ' N{ε} ', Gaussian width ' $\sigma{trailing}$ ' of the density profile in the interior of the GCS and Gaussian width ' $\sigma{leading}$ ' of the density profile at the exterior of the
+The GCS model has nine free parameters (refer to Table 1 of Thernisien et al. 2006).
+Six of them determine the CME's shape projected on the planeof-sky.
+These parameters, referred to as geometric parameters, are the longitude ' $\phi$ ' and latitude ' $\theta$ ', height 'h' (the height of the legs, or ' $h_f$ ', the height of the leading edge), aspect ratio ' $\kappa$ ', tilt angle ' $\gamma$ ' with respect to the equator, and half angular width ' $\alpha$ ' between the flux rope legs.
+The other three parameters, deciding the electron density distribution at the shell, are the electron density factor ' $N{\varepsilon}$ ', Gaussian width ' $\sigma{trailing}$ ' of the density profile in the interior of the GCS and Gaussian width $\sigma{leading}$ of the density profile at the exterior of the GCS.